 Beck dyeing: It is used for dyeing long yards of fabric.
 The fabric is passed in rope form through the dyebath.
 This rope of the fabric moves over a rail onto a reel which immerses it into the dye and then draws the fabric up and forward and brings it to the front of the machine.
 This process is repeated many times until the desired color intensity is obtained.

 Jig dyeing: It is similar to the process of beck dyeing with a slight variation.
 The fabric in jig dyeing is held on rollers at full width rather than in rope form as it is passed through the dyebath.

 Pad dyeing: Padding is also done while holding the fabric at full width.
 The fabric is passed through a trough having dye in it.
 Then it is passed between two heavy rollers which force the dye into the cloth and squeeze out the excess dye.
-Then it is passed through a heat chamber for letting the dye to set.
-After that it is passed through washer, rinser and dryer for completing the process.
+Then it is passed through a heat chamber for letting the dye set.
+After that, it is passed through a washer, rinser and dryer for completing the process.

 Jet dyeing: Fabric is placed in a heated tube where jets of dye solution are forced through it at high pressures.
 The fabric too moves along the tube.
 The solution moves faster than the cloth while coloring it thoroughly.

 Solution pigmenting or dope dyeing: This is a method applied for dyeing the synthetic fibers.
 Dye is added to the solution before it is extruded through the spinnerets for making synthetic filaments.
 This gives a colorfast fiber as the pigments are used which are the fastest known colors.